Monroe County, Pennsylvania: Transportation

+Public transportation

 Public transportation throughout the county is provided by the Monroe County Transit Authority (MCTA), known as the "Pocono Pony".
 MCTA operates a fixed route bus system and a paratransit curb to curb service for eligible populations.

 New Jersey Transit is restoring train tracks in northwestern New Jersey along the Lackawanna Cut-off.
 This would, potentially, also involve the train to go to Scranton from Hoboken, which would go through the Poconos, marking the first time since the early 1970s when the Erie Lackawanna Railroad stopped running daily trains through the area.